 If it's within 24 hours, go ahead and follow the same processing that you would have done if you were canning the fresh food.
 Whatever the regular canning directions are, you would follow that.
 Usually you're going to end up having to reheat your food too.
 To reprocess, you're going to empty all the jars, reheat the food, and then fill all the jars again, because it would be difficult to reheat the food just in the jars.

-Like I said earlier, for food that won’t hold up to more processing, you can go ahead and freeze that food, or you can just put it in the refrigerator for immediate use.
+You can just put your food in the refrigerator for immediate use.
 It just depends on whether you've made a mistake with a whole batch of something or just a few jars.
 Ask yourself, “What am I going to do with seven jars of something?”
 But if it's just one or two jars that didn't seal, for example, put them in the fridge.

 Long story short?
 When you make canning mistakes, look at the food and the end quality.
 And of course always, always look at the safety of whether it can be reprocessed or not.
 That's the most important thing.